mndscp/snug-keyboard-layout/README.md

 # Snug

 Snug is an alternate keyboard layout optimized for increased typing comfort and speed in both English and German.
-The goal was to have as few SFBs as possible while also keeping redirects low and rolls high.
+The goal was to have as few SFBs as possible while keeping redirects low and rolls high.
+All of that without putting any important letters on the upper and lower pinky keys.

 SFB stands for **Same Finger Bigram**.
 Two keys are called an SFB if you have to use the same finger for typing the two letters in sequence.
 On QWERTY for example, `de`/`ed` are SFBs.
 You want as few SFBs as possible to increase typing comfort and speed.
 The word `follow` has four letters all typed with one finger which is neither comfortable nor fast.